Last modified:

 Select

 Template if you want to add a form to your work order.
-This allows you to receive a structured work report from your technician.
+This allows you to receive a structured work report from your technicians.
 For more information on form templates, see Configure work order form templates.

 Sometimes a form is not necessary and a simple checklist is enough.
 Select